cdot/SVGcut/README.md

 ## Tool

 The next step is to set the parameters of the tool you are using.
-Click on the "Tool Settings" button.
+Click on the "Tool Settings" button to open the settings pane.
 There is popup help on each of the options.

 ## Material